stmcallister/alpaca-schedule-trader/README.md

 # Alpaca Schedule Trader

+> *NOTE: This project requires access to an Alpaca account.
+If you need API keys and secrets to run the code in my sandbox account please contact me.*

 Alpaca Schedule Trader is an application that automates time‑based stock trades using the [Alpaca API](https://alpaca.markets/) and the **Temporal** workflow engine.

 ## What Problem Does This Solve?